 All classes at Concorde are conducted in English.
 No English language services are provided.
-All students must be able to demonstrate the English language proficiency of a U.S. high school graduate.
+All students must be able to demonstrate the English language proficiency of a U.S. high school graduate by passing the applicable Wonderlic entrance exam, as indicated on page 8 of this Catalog.